AlexTiTanium/DirCommander/README.md

     echo $dc->getCurrentPath() - prints /home/user/alex

-   Current dir is __alex__, we need create backup copy of it.
+   Current directory is __alex__, we need create a backup copy of it.

      $dc->up(); // now we in /home/user
      $dc->copy('alex');
-     $dc->paste('alexBackup'); // it crete /home/user/alexBackup dir
+     $dc->paste('alexBackup'); // it create /home/user/alexBackup directory

-__Copy paste work recursive that mean your sub directories and files was completely copied.__
+__Copy paste works recursive that mean your subdirectories and files was completely copy.__

-It work for files too:
+It works for files too:

     $dc->copy('someFile.php');
     $dc->past('copySomeFile.php', true); // second argument true means, that if file exist it we be overwritten

 You also may not past firs argument.
-For example dir __alex__ contains file __"someFile.php"__ we need copy it to user directory:
+For example: dir __alex__ contains file __"someFile.php"__ we need copy it to user directories:

     echo $dc->getCurrentPath(); // prints /home/user/alex
     $dc->copy('someFile.php');
     $dc->up(); // now we in /home/user
-    $dc->paste(); // it create copy file "someFile.php" in /home/user dir
+    $dc->paste(); // it create copy of file "someFile.php" in /home/user dir

 Chain of calls
 ---------------------------------

-Only two methods return string: __getContent__ and __getCurrentPath__, others return self, you may use it for fast manipulate file system.
+Only two methods return a string: __getContent__ and __getCurrentPath__.
+Others return self, you may use it for fast manipulate file system.

 Something like that: